mayurjobanputra/Gravity-HTML-Notifications/README.md

 ## Installation

-1. **Upload Plugin**: Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. **Download the Repository**: Download this repository as a ZIP file.
+2. **Install in WordPress**: In your WordPress admin area, go to 'Plugins' > 'Add New' and choose the 'Upload Plugin' option.
+Upload the downloaded ZIP file.
-2. **Activate Plugin**: Activate the plugin through the 'Plugins' screen in WordPress.
+3. **Activate Plugin**: After uploading, activate the plugin through the 'Plugins' screen in WordPress.
-3. **Plugin Dependency**: Ensure that Gravity Forms is installed and active, as this plugin depends on it.
+4. **Plugin Dependency**: Ensure that Gravity Forms is installed and active, as this plugin depends on it.

 ## Usage